palei/tronner/README.md

 Tronner
 =======

 Tronner is a python powered event handling and scripting framework for [Armagetron Advanced](http://armagetronad.net).
-This is still work in progress and many things are subject to change.
+It reacts to events in the game servers ladder log.

 ### Getting started

-The most basic application structure looks like this.
+A minimal tronner application looks like this:

 ```python
 #!/usr/bin/env python